aws-samples/amazon-cloudfront-with-s3-multi-region-access-points/README.md

   permissions to create [Amazon CloudFront distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-working-with.html), Lambda function and S3 Multi-Region Access Point.

+- One Amazon S3 bucket in us-east-1 which you will upload Lambda assets to.

 - Two Amazon S3 buckets in same AWS Account, that will be added to the S3 Multi-Region Access Point.
   The Amazon S3 buckets must be in one of
   [AWS Regions supported by S3 Multi-Region Access Point](https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPointRestrictions.html).

 - The [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) installed and [configured for use](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), to deploy the CloudFormation template.

 - [Python 3.8](https://www.python.org/downloads/) or later and
   [pip package installer](https://pip.pypa.io/en/stable/), to package Python code for Lambda.